BONUS EPISODE: Elon Musk at Code Conference 2021

 So that would just be a million bucks, right?

-Yeah, the marginal cost of launch, we think, can be
+Yeah, the marginal cost of launch we think can be

-100 more than 15, you you said 15.
+100 more than 15, you said 15.
+Yes,

 100 tons

 likely, and with refinement of the design, probably 150 tons.
+So essentially, it would be

-10 times the payload of Falcon 9
+10 times the payload payload of Falcon 9 for

 15 times lower cost.